The decades-old technologies – CAD and BIM – are gaining newfound freedom, thanks to 360-degree mobile mapping cameras.

 The Benefits of Mosaic’s Mobile Mapping for Building Information Modeling

-By adding a mobile mapping camera into the work flow, companies and employees, and their clients can enjoy:
+By adding a mobile mapping camera into the workflow, companies and employees, and their clients can enjoy:

 - scalability unknown with previous stationary data collection tools